 Ausable River Porta-Johns

 The Ausable River Association makes porta-johns available throughout the Ausable River watershed as a convenience to residents and visitors and to help keep our rivers and lakes clean.
-Porta-johns are located at popular Adirondack trailheads and launches along the West and East Branch Ausable River at The Flume, Copperas Pond Trailhead, Monument Falls, along River Rd, and a popular pull off along Route 9N in Upper Jay (see map above).
+Porta-johns are located at popular Adirondack trailheads and launches along the West and East Branch Ausable River from Memorial Day Weekend to Columbus Day Weekend at the Hardy Road Trails The Flume, Copperas Pond Trailhead, Monument Falls, along River Rd, and a popular pull off along Route 9N in Upper Jay (see map above).
 In 2019, the New York State Department of Environmental Conservation took over the management of some of our initial porta-john locations, a testament to the need for and success of this program.

 Improper disposal of human waste pollutes the environment and creates an unpleasant experience for other people.
 When you get the urge, make sure you use proper poop etiquette to avoid polluting local waterbodies and creating an unsightly experience for other people.
 The following disposal methods are all acceptable for disposing of waste, protecting the environment, and ensuring an enjoyable experience for others.